Mining in Georgia (country): History

 Metal mining in Georgia started with copper in the 6th-5th millennia B.C.
 Gold mining has also been conducted in Georgia since ancient times.
 One interpretation of the legend of the Golden Fleece supposedly held in ancient Georgia relates it to the local method of placer mining with sheep fleece to find gold.
 Pliny the Elder attributed the beginning of mining in western Georgia to King Saulaces of Colchis, who initiated gold and silver mining in Svaneti.
 Georgians in antiquity also produced iron, copper, brass, and bronze.

 By the seventeenth century, silver mines remained a major source of wealth for Georgia, particularly in Imereti, while copper mining flourished in Kartli in the early eighteenth century.

-During the Soviet period, a range of minerals was mined in Georgia, which included arsenic, barite, bentonite, coal, copper, diatomite, lead, manganese, zeolite, and zinc, among others.
+During the Soviet period, a range of minerals were mined in Georgia, which included arsenic, barite, bentonite, coal, copper, diatomite, lead, manganese, zeolite, and zinc, among others.
 Most of these commodities were still being produced in 2005, although in lesser quantities.
 The country had been a major producer of high-grade manganese ore for about a century, although ore reserves were being depleted.
 Part of the manganese was used within Georgia for ferroalloy production.
 Following the dissolution of the Soviet Union, the level of mineral production in Georgia declined sharply.
 Although production in the mineral industry was reviving in 2005, Georgia did not produce any mineral products in quantities that would be of more than regional significance.

 Georgia's main role in the world mineral supply was to serve as a transport route for oil and gas shipments out of the Caspian region to world markets.
 Three of the new large oil and gas export pipelines that had been or were being constructed in the Caspian region pass through Georgia.
 These three are the Baku-Tbilisi-Ceyhan, the Baku-Tbilisi-Erzurum, and the Baku-Supsa (“Western Early Oil Route”) pipelines.
 No routes were planned to cross Armenia owing to Azerbaijan's troubled relationship with the country.